jfq3/Miscellaneous-scripts/README.md

 extract_gene_sequences_from_genbank.py - This script extracts the nucleotide and protein sequences of a gene or list of genes from a GenBank file.
 The nucleotide and protein sequences are written to separate fasta files: nucleotides.fasta and proteins.fasta.
 usage: extract_gene_sequences_from_genbank.py [-h] [-g gbk_file] [-f feature [gene_id protein_id locus_tag product]] [-l gene_list] [-g single_gene]
 Must provide the name of a single gene or a list of genes in a text file, one gene per line.

+.bashrc and .bash_profile are bash configuration files for use with a Mac cmomputer.
+They change the behaviour of the terminal prompt to make it more informative.
+Put them in your user home directory after you have configured the terminal to use bash instead of zsh.